tornari2/Nerdy_48HourAIProductSprint/memory-bank/progress.md

 - **Initialization Phase:** 100% complete
 - **Development Phase:** Ready to begin (0% complete)
-- **Memory Bank:** Fully populated and ready for AI session continuity
+- **Memory Bank:** Fully populated, reviewed, and updated - ready for AI session continuity
-- **Task Management:** All tasks and subtasks defined and tracked
+- **Task Management:** All tasks and subtasks defined and tracked (10 tasks, 50 subtasks)
+- **Git Status:** All initialization work committed and pushed to GitHub
 - **Prerequisites for Development:**
   - OpenAI API key needed for LLM evaluation and transcript generation
   - Neon database account and DATABASE_URL needed for database setup